m-lab/murakami/docs/INSTALL-MURAKAMI-BALENA-CLOUD.md

 project devices.
 This guide will assume you have setup a project on Balena Cloud.

-We recommend configuring Murakami on Balena Managed devices using variables defined in your Balena Cloud project, rather than in a local text or `.toml` configuration file containing your variables.
+We recommend configuring Murakami on Balena managed devices using variables defined in your Balena Cloud project, rather than in a local text or `.toml` configuration file containing your variables.

-In our testing, we have some settings that should apply to all devices in the Balena Cloud project, and others that should apply to each individual device.
+In our testing, we have some settings that apply to all devices in the Balena Cloud fleet, and others that apply to each individual device.

-We set the following values for project-wide Environment Variables:
+We set the following fleet-wide variables:

 ```
 NAME                             VALUE